 Procedures and Regulations

-All applicants must request the registrars of institutions previously attended to forward two official transcripts to the Graduate School of Texas Southern University.
-These transcripts must be received from each institution in which the applicant has previously enrolled before action will be taken on the application.
+All applicants must provide official transcripts to the Graduate School of Texas Southern University.
+These transcripts must be received directly from each institution in which the applicant has previously enrolled before action can be taken on the application.

 Types of Admission

 An applicant who is unconditionally admitted to the Graduate School is immediately eligible to pursue a program of study leading to the master’s degree, the doctorate, or the professional certificate.
 Each applicant should choose a field of specialization and work out a degree plan in consultation with his/her adviser.

 Applicants may also be admitted on a conditional basis; these conditions will be outlined in the applicant’s respective admissions letter.
 It is the responsibility of the applicant to notify the Graduate School when he or she has fulfilled the conditions stated in the admissions letter.

 Graduate School Policy regarding GRE (Graduate Record Exam) Requirements

 The GRE requirement is determined for each graduate degree program by the academic Department and/or College/School housing the program.
 The Graduate School will enforce any prevailing policy vis-à-vis GRE requirement for admission to the program.